wilsonte-umich/umich-labs-template/README.md

 - push your changes back to GitHub

 GitHub will automatically rebuild our site whenever you push changes to it.

+Even if you mainly use the CMS for site editing, you will need some method like VS Code, or GitBash, etc., to push changes to GitHub.

+### Configure your new repository's basic information

+Open and edit the following files, following the instructions in the comments regarding which specific lines you should edit to match your needs.

+As with all files that define your site, you can edit them using the CMS or manually, whatever suits you.

+- _config.yml
+- _data/base/footer.yml
+- _data/base/navigation.yml
+- LICENSE (to add your name on the Copyright line)
+- README.md (to replace these instructions, if desired)

 ### A few markdown basics and Jekyll support functions